yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### BucketAccess

-A cluster-scoped administrative API which encapsulates fields from the BucketAccessRequest and the BucketAccessClass.
+A cluster-scoped administrative API which encapsulates fields from the `BucketAccessRequest` and the `BucketAccessClass`.
 The purpose of the API is to serve as communication path between provisioners and the central COSI controller.
 In greenfield, the COSI controller creates `BucketAccess` instances for new `BucketAccessRequest`s.
 There is one `BucketAccess` instance per `BucketAccessRequest`.

 ```yaml
 apiVersion: cosi.io/v1alpha1